ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

     cp /cygdrive/c/cygwin64/bin/*.dll .

 and then try running pred_StationKeep.exe (or one of the other pred executables) in a regular command prompt terminal again at that point -- and making sure to do **ALL** of the above when logged in with an Administrator account.
 (I have absolutely no idea why the above seems to work when nothing else does, however it certainly did for me at very least once, and then repeatedly worked for me afterward for at very least the rest of that day.
 However, it **ONLY** works when one is logged in as an Administrator, so that both the Cygwin terminal AND the command prompt have Administrator privileges.
 Otherwise, it doesn't fix the persistent mysterious permissions problems at all.
 And failing to do any of the above, even when logged in as an Administrator, doesn't fix anything either.
 This appears to me to just be an unidentified flying Windows permissions problem \[UFWPP\] ...)

+**UPDATE**: The above Windows 10 permissions problem with pred_StationKeep.exe appears to not in fact be a permissions problem at all, but rather a problem with Windows 10 Exploit Protection settings!!!
+In the Start menu, go to Settings, then to Windows Security, then to App & browser control, then to Exploit protection settings, then to the Program settings within Exploit protection settings -- and then add each of pred_StationKeep.exe, pred_ALTAIR.exe, and pred.exe to provide each of those executables with its own custom program settings.
+Then, manually remove all default exploit protection settings that have been turned on for those executables (i.e., turn them off), and then save those settings.
+That then solves the mysterious "Access is denied." problems with these executables (that occur even when their ACLs allow full control of these executables)!!!